 By repeating these exercises regularly, you will come to the point where you won’t need to translate anymore, but words will come naturally.

 Do you dream of speaking Italian well, or do you mumble?
 Can you engage in a conversation with locals without putting a burden on your conversation partner?

 Stringing correct sentences together will improve the quality of your overall Italian conversation experience.

-Grammar is not boring.
-It gives your language structure and harmonyand eventually will make you a great Italian speaker.
+Grammar is not dull.
+It gives your language structure and harmony and eventually will make you a great Italian speaker.

 While you should practice your conversation skills with an Italian teacher or coach, grammar is something you can do on your own, saving money and time.

 All you need is a good drill book and a plan to complete one or two units per week.
 Use the time you spend with your Italian tutor to actively use what you have learned on your own and get feedback on that.